 A moderate activity would be anything rated as a five to eight and a vigorous activity would be anything rated as a seven or above.

 The heart rate test: Use a heart rate monitor to show how hard the exercise is working your heart.
 If the heart rate monitor says you’re working at 50 to 60% of your max heart rate, then the exercise is considered moderate.
 If the heart rate monitor shows that you’re working at 70 to 85% of your heart rate then it’s vigorous exercise.

 To find your maximum heart rate, subtract your age from 220.
 For example, if you’re 45 years old, subtract 45 from 220 to get a maximum heart rate of 175.
 This is the maximum number of times your heart should beat per minute during exercise.

 Keep in mind that some high blood pressure medications lower the maximum heart rate and target zone rate.
 If you’re taking one of these medications, talk to your doctor to find out if you need to use a lower target heart rate.

 There are many different types of heart rate monitors, from straps to activity trackers to smart phone apps to those built in to treadmills and ellipticals.
 Thoman says it’s fine to use any of these heart rate monitors.
 Just make sure to use the same one to measure progress over time.
 Different heart rate monitors may show different results.

-The average healthy adult should do a mix of moderate and vigorous forms of exercise to live an a healthy life and lower cancer risk, Thoman says.
+The average healthy adult should do a mix of moderate and vigorous forms of exercise to lower cancer risk, Thoman says.